-PROGRESSION IN THE BSN-DE COMPLETION PROGRAM IN YEAR 4 SEMESTER 2
+A. PROGRESSION IN THE BSN-DE COMPLETION PROGRAM IN YEAR 4 SEMESTER 2

-- Must graduate from the BHCLR AAS nursing program and successfully complete a comprehensive NCLEX-RN review course approved by BHCLR - Must maintain an overall GPA of 2.5 in Ouachita nursing courses - Must make application to take the NCLEX-RN examination, or successful completion of the NCLEX-RN and hold an unrestrictive RN license from the state in which the practicum will be completed.
-All students must hold a RN license from the state in which the practicum will be completed before starting the last 9 credit hours (NURS 4014 Community Health, NURS 4034 Leadership and Management, NURS 4601 Capstone) in the Ouachita BSN-DE option.
-Failure to obtain a RN license will place the student in an inactive status until such time the RN license is obtained and the courses are offered.

-- Maintain a C or better in all nursing courses.
-Lack of success of same nursing course twice or failure of two nursing courses in one semester will be result in students being advised to take an alternate educational pathway other than the Ouachita BSN-DE program option. - Must complete the program within 48 months of being enrolled in the Ouachita BSN nursing program or at the discretion of the Nursing Department Director or Dean of Natural Sciences.
+- Must maintain an overall GPA of 2.0 in Ouachita nursing courses - Must hold an unencumbered RN license from the state in which the practicum will be completed before registering for the last 9 credit hours (NURS 4014 Community Health, NURS 4034 Leadership and Management, NURS 4601 Capstone) in the Ouachita BSN-DE option.
+Failure to hold an RN license will place the student in an inactive status until such a time the RN license is obtained, and the courses are offered. - Maintain a C or better in all nursing courses.
+Lack of success of same nursing course twice or failure of two nursing courses in one semester will result in students being advised to take an alternate educational pathway other than the Ouachita BSN-DE program option. - Must complete the program within 48 months of being enrolled in the Ouachita BSN nursing program or at the discretion of the Nursing Department Director or Dean of Natural Sciences.